-Some of Europe´s most ancient and mysterious ruins are the megalithic Cyclopean stone walls that once surrounded and protected the ancient city of Tarraco (modern “Tarragona”) in northeast Spain.
-These Cyclopean walls, which the classical historians tell us were built by a mysterious race of one-eyed giants called “the Cyclopes,” undermine the mainstream explanation of the city´s origins offered by scholars, who claim Tarraco was founded by the Romans around the time of Christ.
-In this article, we´ll examine the possibility that Tarraco was originally a Cyclopean city founded by a mysterious and perhaps dying race of humans, the Cyclopes, whose prehistoric, futuristic and bizarre architecture formed the foundations for a later Roman settlement.
+The megalithic “Cyclopean” stone walls that once surrounded and protected the ancient city of Tarraco (modern “Tarragona”) in northeast Spain are enigmatic.
+The classical historians tell us these walls were built by a mysterious race of one-eyed giants called “the Cyclopes.”
+This undermines the mainstream explanation of the city´s origins offered by modern scholars, who claim Tarraco was founded by the Romans.
+Were Tarraco´s walls built by a dying race of humans called “the Cyclopes”?
+And did their bizarre architecture form the foundations for a later Roman settlement?

 Richard Cassaro in front of a Cyclopean door in Tarraco, Spain.